-Part of why this text, and others like it, are so uncomfortable lies in the understanding that the message one hears from the text is more a function of one's view of scripture than of the words themselves.
+A significant part of why this text - and others like it - is so uncomfortable lies in the understanding that the message one hears from the text is more a function of one's view of scripture than of the words themselves.
 For example, if you have a super-fundamentalist, ultra-literalist view of Scripture, in which every word must be taken as a literal utterance by Jesus and not one word of which can be questioned - not unlike a fundamentalist Muslim view of the Koran - then this is a passage that is likely to cause you to demand that women cover themselves up totally except for a tiny eye-slit, in order to keep from ripping your eyes out and going blind.
-Fortunately, apparently women are free to ogle the pool boys to their hearts content, as the admonition applies literally only to men gazing lustfully at women.
+Apparently, however, women are free to ogle the pool boys to their hearts content because the admonition applies literally only to men gazing lustfully at women.

-Also if you're a vehement literalist when it comes to understanding Scripture you might be happy that heaven is not likely to be crowded with divorcees.
-It may be a little disconcerting however for such devotees to discover that many of their friends and neighbours aren't there under these 'rules' - I've heard it said that the highest rate of divorce in British Columbia is smack in the middle of the "Bible Belt" in the upper end of the Lower Mainland valley!
+Also if you're a vehement literalist when it comes to understanding Scripture you might be happy to hear in this text that heaven is not likely to be crowded with divorcees.
+This joy is a bit hard to understand, however, when you recognize that the highest rate of divorce in British Columbia is smack in the middle of the "Bible Belt" in the upper end of the Lower Mainland valley!

-And as for swearing, as in "I swear by heaven and earth!", I note that even the church is a bit lax here.
+And as for swearing, as in "I swear by heaven and earth!"
+I note that even the church is a bit lax here.
 In our rites of ordination for both clergy and elder, and also for those joining the church by profession of faith, there are a series of questions asked of the candidates regarding faith and personal conduct.
 The suggested answers to these questions recommend not letting a simple "yes" be "yes" but add the qualification/imprecation that God's support will be necessary for the vow (oath) to be successful, which of course raises the question that if one breaks one's oath in this regard is it now God's fault?!

-It seems clear then that that the messages we get from scripture are coloured and shaped by the filters and lenses of our own experiences and prejudgments.
+It should seem clear then that that the messages we get from scripture are coloured and shaped by the filters and lenses of our own experiences and prejudgments.
 If we approach scripture with a mindset and attitudes of vengeance and punishment, then we will naturally enough hear messages of vengeance and punishment.
 If we put this understanding together with a recognition that the Gospels were written not by eye-witnesses but by inspired people of faith who were moved to write the story both as they had heard it from others and to convey the importance of the events as they understood them, can we also come to realize that the authors both heard the stories through the filters and lenses of their own experiences and beliefs and compiled and wrote their books with the same filters and lenses?
 Take the author of the Gospel according to Matthew for example.
-Clearly a deeply devout Jew who had become a convert to Christianity, and with a deep and burning passion to convey to all who would read his work that Jesus was the fulfillment of Jewish prophecy, Matthew would hear with greater clarity and emphasis those tales related concerning what Jesus had to say about the law and the prophets and how those defined or at least affected the believer's relationship with God.
+Clearly a deeply devout Jew who had become a convert to Christianity, and with a deep and burning passion to convey to all who would read his work that Jesus was the fulfillment of Jewish prophecy, Matthew would hear with greater emphasis those tales related concerning what Jesus had to say about the law and the prophets and how those defined or at least affected the believer's relationship with God.
 In the same way is it not likely that Matthew would scribe with greater emphasis those utterances that most closely matched lifelong conditioning to religious observances?